Inverse Contextual Bandits: Learning How Behavior Evolves over Time: Illustrative Examples

-Figure~\ref{fig:radar} shows the relative importance of all eight features (per their estimated belief parameters) at three different points in time: 2000, 2010, and 2020, and Figure~\ref{fig:overtime} shows the importance creatinine, INR, and bilirubin---components considered in the MELD score \citep[``Model for End-Stage Liver Disease'', a scoring system for assessing the severity of chronic liver disease,][]{bernardi2010meld}.
-Three observations immediately stand out: First, INR and creatinine gained significant importance over the 2000s, despite being the least important features in 2000.
-Second, their importances appeared to decrease afterwards.
-Third, after 2015 their importances have been steadily increasing once again.
+\paragraph{Explainability} First, we direct attention to the potential utility of ICB as an \textit{investigative device} for auditing and quantifying behaviors as they evolve.
+We use NB-ICB to estimate belief parameters $\{\beta_t=\Ex[\rho_t]\}_{t=1}^T$ for liver transplantations in the OPTN dataset.
+Since the agent's rewards are linear combinations of features weighted per their belief parameters, we may naturally interpret the normalized belief parameters \smash{$|\beta_t(i)|/\sum_{j=1}^k|\beta_t(j)|$} as the \textit{relative importance} of each feature $i\in\{1,\ldots,k\}$.
+Figure~\ref{fig:radar} shows the relative importances of all eight features in 2000 and 2010, and Figure~\ref{fig:overtime} shows the importance of creatinine, INR, and bilirubin---components considered in the MELD (Model for End-stage Liver Disease) score, a scoring system for assessing the severity of chronic liver disease \cite{bernardi2010meld}.
+Empirically, three observations immediately stand out: First, INR and creatinine appear to have gained significant importance over the 2000s, despite being the least important features in 2000.
+Second, their importances appear to have subsequently decreased towards the end of the decade.
+Third, since 2015 their importances appear to have steadily increased again.

-Interestingly, we can actually verify that these findings are perfectly consistent with the medical environments of their time periods.
-First, the \textit{MELD score} itself was introduced in 2002, which---using INR and creatinine as their most heavily weighted components---explains the rise in importance of those features in the 2000s.
-Second, over time there was an increase in the usage of MELD \textit{exception points} (i.e.\ patients getting prioritized for special conditions like hepatocellular carcinoma, which are not directly reflected in their laboratory MELD scores), which explains the decrease in relative importance for such MELD components.
-Third, in 2015 the use of such exception points was officially \textit{capped} (e.g. at 34 for hepatocellular carcinoma), which is consistent with the increasing importance of those features once again.
+Interestingly, we can actually verify that these findings are perfectly consistent with the medical environments of their respective time periods.
+First, the MELD \textit{scoring system} itself was introduced in 2002, which---using INR and creatinine as their most heavily weighted components---explains the rise in importance of those features in the 2000s.
+More specifically, not only these factors are weighted positively as in MELD but also their weights evolve in a direction that is consistent with the introduction of MELD (i.e., they are weighted \textit{more and more} positively over time).
+Second, over time there was an increase in the usage of MELD \textit{exception points} (i.e., patients getting prioritized for special conditions like hepatocellular carcinoma, which are not directly reflected in their laboratory MELD scores), which explains the decrease in relative importance for such MELD components.
+Third, 2015 saw the introduction of an \textit{official cap} on the use of MELD exception points (e.g., limited at 34 for hepatocellular carcinoma), which is consistent with the subsequent increase in relative importance of those features.